-Chapter 4.
-Editions and Anthologies
+Chapter 19.
+Editions and Licensing

-¶ Introduction to Editions and Anthologies
+Introduction to Editions and Licensing

 LEMDO supports both individual editions and anthologies.
 For the most part, however,